7ang0n1n3/okr-tracker/README.md

 3. **Regular Check-ins**: Update your last check-in dates weekly to maintain accountability
 4. **Use Evidence**: Document your progress with evidence to track what's working
 5. **Review Status**: Regularly update key result status to reflect current reality
+6. **Set Confidence Levels**: Use confidence indicators to identify which key results may need more attention
-6. **Balance Weights**: Use weight balancing to ensure priorities are clear
+7. **Balance Weights**: Use weight balancing to ensure priorities are clear
+8. **Track Trends**: Use the Progress Trends feature to identify patterns and trends in your progress over time
+9. **Review History**: Check the change history regularly to understand what's working and what needs adjustment
-7. **Export Regularly**: Generate reports periodically to review progress and share updates
+10. **Export Regularly**: Generate reports periodically to review progress and share updates

 ## Troubleshooting